 At Thomas Fairchild, we want our children to leave us as fluent speakers, readers and writers.
 Children are empowered by a high-quality, structured and creative English curriculum so that they can communicate not just ideas, but also emotions and concepts to others.
 They understand that there are different purposes and audiences and can adapt the way they communicate according to these.

-Children develop as passionate readers, where reading is used not just to develop their subject-specific knowledge, but widen their understanding of their own and other cultures and societies, build their emotional intelligence and grow their imagination.
+Children develop as passionate readers, where reading is used not just to develop their subject-specific knowledge, but to widen their understanding of their own and other cultures and societies, build their emotional intelligence and grow their imagination.
 Children will experience the shared reading of a broad range of texts and be motivated to read widely both inside and outside of school.
 They will build a strong understanding that reading is for gaining information across the curriculum and for pleasure.

 In our school, teachers share their love of reading within and outside of their classrooms.
-Children are read a wide range of texts to build knowledge and to encourage reading for pleasure.
-They are taught to write for a range of purposes and audiences with strong links across the curriculum and to local and global issues and current affairs.
-Reading is brought to life through experiences and the use of technology which provides children with rich experiences to discuss, make links and build upon previous knowledge.
+Children are read a wide range of texts to build their knowledge of people, places and things and to ignite a lifelong love of reading.
+Reading is brought to life through experiences and the use of technology, which provides children with rich experiences to discuss, make links and build upon previous knowledge.

-CPD to ensure that teacher pedagogy and assessment is secure
+- CPD to ensure that teacher pedagogy and assessment is secure

-Regular feedback marking and pupil voice feedback
+- Regular feedback through marking and feedback in English lessons

-Regular low stakes knowledge assessments, using a range of creative approaches
+- Regular low stakes knowledge assessments, using a range of creative approaches

-Moderation with our partner schools to ensure secure teacher judgements
+- Moderation with our partner schools to ensure secure teacher judgements